n0-computer/iroh/CONTRIBUTING.md

    - **General code guidelines**

-     - When possible, please documment relevant pieces of code.
-If docummentation refers to other object (module, function, struct, etc) use ``[`path::to::ReferencedObject`]`` to link it.
+     - When possible, please document relevant pieces of code.
+If documentation refers to another object (module, function, struct, etc) use ``[`path::to::ReferencedObject`]`` to link it.
 For more information check the [rustdoc docummentation][rustdoc]
      - Comment your code.
 It will be useful for your reviewer and future contributors.

    - **Pull request titles**